Module 10.9: Zero Trust Architecture in Hybrid Cloud

 Question 3: A sophisticated attacker compromises your CI/CD worker node and injects malicious code during the build process of your payment service.
 How does SLSA Level 3 prevent this compromised container image from running in your production Kubernetes cluster?

 SLSA Level 3 requires a hardened build platform and non-falsifiable provenance.
 The build platform is isolated so that individual builds cannot influence each other or tamper with the build process.
 Provenance is generated by the build platform itself (not by the build script), and it is cryptographically signed in a way that the build script cannot forge.
-If an attacker compromises a CI/CD worker (e.g., injects malicious code into a build), the provenance will either: (1) accurately reflect that the build used a modified source (because provenance is generated independently of the build script), or (2) be absent (if the attacker tries to skip provenance generation, the admission webhook rejects the artifact).
-The key insight is that at SLSA 3, provenance is a property of the build platform, not of the build.
-The build cannot lie about its own origin.
+If an attacker compromises a CI/CD worker, the provenance will either accurately reflect that the build used a modified source, or be absent entirely if the attacker attempts to bypass it.
+The admission webhook in the production cluster will then reject the artifact because it lacks valid, signed provenance from the trusted builder.
+The key insight is that at SLSA 3, provenance is a property of the build platform, not of the build, meaning the build cannot lie about its own origin.

 Question 4: The CISO mandates the removal of the corporate VPN within 6 months in favor of a Zero Trust architecture.
 The infrastructure team proposes shutting down the VPN next weekend and routing all traffic through a newly installed Identity-Aware Proxy (IAP) to force adoption.
 Why is this approach likely to fail, and what sequence of steps should be taken instead?